 Biomedical Sciences, M.S.

-New York Institute of Technology College of Osteopathic Medicine at Arkansas State University is pleased to offer a Master of Science in Biomedical Science (BMS).
+New York Institute of Technology College of Osteopathic Medicine at Arkansas State University is pleased to offer a Master of Science in Biomedical Sciences (BMS).
 The program is designed to improve the candidacy of individuals interested in attending medical school.
 The program can be taken by any individual and used to enhance their application to any medical school.
 Students are required to earn 33 credits to complete the BMS.

 This one-year, full-time, non-thesis master’s program is designed for students who have an undergraduate degree in science or have completed the course prerequisites for medical school, and want to bolster their overall credentials for admission.
 Through the program, students will gain skills proven necessary for success, gain valuable volunteer experience (optional), and prepare for entry into the first year of medical school through an intense, rewarding year of study.
 This program will not only prepare students for a career in medicine but also in the sciences, especially with an emphasis on critical thinking.